Parking Enforcement Workers in Oregon

-Get the information you need to know about working as a Machinist.
+Get the information you need to know about working as a Parking Enforcement Worker.

-The typical state has 4,240 Machinists working in it, which means Oregon has fewer Machinists than average.
+The typical state has 90 Parking Enforcement Workers working in it, which means Oregon has more Parking Enforcement Workers than average.

 Job Projections for Oregon

-Jobs for Machinists in this state are growing at a rate of 12.0% which is faster than the nationwide estimated projection of 2.0%.
+Jobs for Parking Enforcement Workers in this state are declining at a rate of 27.3% which is a slower decline than the nationwide estimated projection of

 Oregon Annual Job Openings

-The BLS estimates 430 annual job openings, and a total of 4,100 jobs for Oregon Machinists in 2026.
+The BLS estimates there will be 0 annual job openings, and 80 total jobs in 2026 for Parking Enforcement Workers in this state.

 The median salary in Oregon is higher than the nationwide median salary.

-The table below shows some of the metros in this state with the most Machinists.
+The table below shows some of the metros in this state with the most Parking Enforcement Workers.

 |Metro||Number Employed||Annual Median Salary|